Whopper: Variants

 The Impossible Whopper is a 100% vegetarian burger with a patty manufactured by Impossible Foods of Oakland, California.
 Burger King began test marketing the Impossible Whopper in April 2019 at locations in and around St. Louis, Missouri.
 It was accompanied with an April Fools-themed promotional video on April 1, 2019.
 Later that month, the company announced plans to roll out Impossible Whoppers nationwide before the end of the year.
-In August, it was temporarily made available nationwide.
+In August, it was made available nationwide.

+The Rebel Whopper and the Plant-Based Whopper are other burgers made with a patty made from a plant-based meat analogue rather than meat.
+In October 2019, Hungry Jack's in Australia introduced the Rebel Whopper which contains a meat-free patty made from protein extracted from legumes, created in partnership with Australian company v2food.
+Burger King in New Zealand introduced the Rebel Whopper to their range in January 2020.
+It was introduced to the Philippines as the Plant-Based Whopper in November 2020.
+In December 2020, it was made available in Japan for a limited time.
+That same month, the Plant-Based Whopper was introduced by Burger King outlets in China but with a patty made by the Dutch company The Vegetarian Butcher.
+The Rebel Whopper/Plant-Based Whopper is sold in the UK and Ireland and in various countries across continental Europe including Germany; the patty is made in cooperation with The Vegetarian Butcher.

 The Windows 7 Whopper was sold in Japan for the promotion of Microsoft's Windows 7 operating system.
 The hamburger contained seven stacked beef patties and measured 5 in high, weighed almost 2.2 lbs, and had more than 1000 kcal.
 It was originally planned to be available for only seven days starting on 22 October 2009.
 Due to its success in selling 6,000 sandwiches within the first four days, Burger King decided to extend the promotion period an extra nine days, ending on 6 November.
 The campaign was met with unexpected popularity in Japan, sparking multiple YouTube videos and blog posts about the burger.